torsday/notebook/ops/ldap.md

 Term           | Definition
 ---------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-`dn`           | Distinguished Name, an entry's fully qualified name, unambiguously refers to an entry in the tree.
-It's the concatenation of its `rdn` and its immediate superior's `dn`. e.g. `UID=nobody@example.com,DC=example,DC=com`, `CN=John Smith,OU=Sales,O=ACME Limited,L=Moab,ST=Utah,C=US`
-`rdn`          | Relative Distinguished Name.
+Attribute | The data in an entry is contained in attribute-value pairs.
+Each attribute has a name and belongs to (in contained in) one or more `objectClass`(es).
+Attributes may be categorised as either user (`userApplication`) or operational (`dSAOperation`).
 Base           | The base entry (a.k.a root and suffix) is one of many terms commonly used to describe the topmost entry in a DIT or naming-context.
 The term base seems to be used because the search scope base in a LDAP URL or other search typically uses this value.
 The Root DSE is the highest level in an LDAP enabled directory. bind           | When connection is made to an LDAP server the first operation of the sequence is called a bind.
-The bind operation sends the `dn` of the entry that will be used for authentication and the password (usually contained in the userPassword attribute) to be used.
+The bind operation sends the `dn` of the entry that will be used for authentication and the password (usually contained in the `userPassword` attribute) to be used.
 In the case of an anonymous bind both values will be `NULL`.
 A Bind operation does not allow searching and therefore the DN used for authentication must be the same as the DN which initially created the entry.
 DIT            | Directory Information Tree.
 The hierarchy of objects that make up the local directory structure.
 More than one DIT may be supported by an LDAP server.
+DN           | Distinguished Name (`dn`), an entry's fully qualified name, unambiguously refers to an entry in the tree.
+It's the concatenation of its `rdn` and its immediate superior's `dn`. e.g. `UID=nobody@example.com,DC=example,DC=com`, `CN=John Smith,OU=Sales,O=ACME Limited,L=Moab,ST=Utah,C=US`
 DSA            | Directory System Agent.
 Any DAP or LDAP enabled directory service e.g. an LDAP server.
 DSE            | DSA Specific Entry.
 A control entry in a local directory server. filter         | allows certain entries in the subtree and excludes others.
 Object Classes | Collections of attributes.
 Each `objectClass` is uniquely identified by an OID OID            | Object IDentifier.
-A dot-separated valued e.g. `2.5.6.2` that uniquely defines an object and who is responsible for its definition search base    | (the DN of the search base object) defines the location in the directory from which the LDAP search begins. search scope   | defines how deep to search within the search base. selection      | indicates what attributes to return from objects that match the filter criteria.
+A dot-separated valued e.g. `2.5.6.2` that uniquely defines an object and who is responsible for its definition
+RDN          | Relative Distinguished Name (`rdn`). search base    | (the DN of the search base object) defines the location in the directory from which the LDAP search begins. search scope   | defines how deep to search within the search base. selection      | indicates what attributes to return from objects that match the filter criteria.